Western Illinois University - Quad Cities - Academics

 Students should review the guidelines for the preparation of application materials on our webpage before submitting applications.

 Students working toward the MA in English work with their faculty supervisory committee to develop individualized plans of study.
 All students must satisfy three requirements totaling 30 semester hours (sh):

 - One core course, ENG 500, Theory and the Practice of English Studies (3 sh)

 - Two-course equivalent exit option (6 sh), culminating in a thesis or examination

-For recent course offerings, specifics about exit options, recently completed theses, and the English Graduate Student Handbook, visit wiu.edu/cas/english_and_journalism/graduate/index.php.
+For recent course offerings, specifics about exit options, and recently completed theses, and further information, please see the English MA program webpages.
+The English Graduate Student Handbook is also an invaluable resource for answering many common questions.

 "The Department of English and Journalism . . . has really encouraged me to explore and develop my interests, providing the necessary support for the projects, papers, and research that I’ve undertaken beyond the classroom.
 The faculty truly stand out in their willingness to work with students individually; they are invested in our success."

 - Flannery Scott, MA, 2008, Graduate Student